Chandanpatidar24/Productivity-Hub/README.md

 Built using **React + Vite + TailwindCSS + shadcn/ui**.

 ## 🌟 Features (Work in Progress)
+## 🌟 Features (Work in Progress)

-- [x] Landing Page and Navigation (Home / Tasks / Notes / Timer)
+- ✅ Landing Page and Navigation (Home / Tasks / Notes / Timer)
-- [x] Add new tasks with a clean input field and button
+- ✅ Add new tasks with a clean input field and button
-- [ ] Checkbox to mark task as complete
+- ✅ Checkbox to mark task as complete
-- [ ] Delete button to remove a task
+- ✅ Delete button to remove a task
-- [ ] Edit task by double-click or button
+- ✅ Edit task by button
+- ⬜ Assign task for Today / Tomorrow / This Week
+- ⬜ Add optional time to tasks (e.g., 4:00 PM)
-- [ ] Notes feature
+- ⬜ Notes feature
-- [ ] Timer / Reminder system
+- ⬜ Timer / Reminder system
-- [ ] LocalStorage or Firebase data saving
+- ⬜ Save data with LocalStorage or Firebase

 ## 🛠 Tech Stack